 Take a look at this picture my 4-year old son created.
 What do you see?

-The two circles in the corners were “eyeballs.”
-When I asked my son why they were eyeballs, he responded, “So they can figure out where they can live.”
+Well, he thoughtfully explained to me that the two circles in the corners were “eyeballs.”
+When I asked my son why he had drawn eyeballs in this way, he responded, “So they can figure out where they can live.”

-The middle image was a “zig-zag road.”
-When I asked why, he told me “so ‘he’ could find another friend.
-He was different than the other two, so he needed to find a new friend.”
+He then went on to explain that the middle portion was a “zig-zag road.”
+When I asked him to elaborate, he told me “so ‘he’ could find another friend.
+The middle picture was different than the other two, so he needed to find a new friend.”

-My interaction with my son reminded me of four fundamental lessons when it comes to gaining valuable insights from customers and clients.
+My interaction with my son reminded me of four fundamental lessons when it comes to gaining valuable insights from my students and clients.

-- Stop judging.
+Stop judging.
 When I learned that the middle image was looking for new friends because "he was different," I caught myself disliking the other two “eyeballs.”
 I blamed them for forcing the middle image to find other friends.
 But was that the truth?
 It wasn’t.
 My son told me so.
-I quickly found out that my preconceived notions prevented me from keeping an open mind.
+I quickly found out that my preconceived notions again prevented me from keeping an open mind.
 Innovation doesn’t like closed minds; neither do my clients.
-We need to lay our particular opinions down if we want to learn from others.
-If we don't, we will limit our imagination in ways that hinders (or flat our prevents) the innovation process.
+We need to set our opinions and experiences aside if we want to truly learn from others.
+If we don't, we will limit our imagination in a way that hinders (or flat-out prevents) the innovation process.

-- Stretch your imagination.
-My son went on-and-on-and-on about this drawing.
+Stretch your imagination.
+My son went on-and-on (and on) about this drawing.
 You can thank me later for sparing you from the 15-minute version.
-Bottom line, my son had it right.
+The point is, my son had it right.
 Just when I thought he was going to stop explaining the drawing, he kept going and his story kept getting more outrageous.
-When thinking about what could be and crafting the infamous “what if’s,” don’t stop when you think you have “the” idea.
+The lesson here is, when you’re thinking about your goals and crafting the infamous “what if’s,”- don’t stop when you think you have “the” idea.
 Keep going!
 Give yourself a hall pass to be ridiculous, bold, and outlandish.
 Steve Jobs was laughed at when he envisioned a computer as a personal tool.
-That didn’t stop him.
-He kept dreaming and iterating.
-He turned “what is” into “what could be.”
-Considering Apple is one of the most innovative companies on the planet, I wonder who is laughing now.
+Did that stop him?
+Nope.
+He kept dreaming and innovating.
+He turned “what ifs” into “what is.”

 Are you seeing balloons or eyeballs?
 In what ways can you stretch your imagination in business?
 In your life?